-Our litigators have a broad expertise allowing them to build strong and comprehensive petitions against abusive red notices issued by Interpol member States.
+Our litigators have a broad expertise of Interpol's procedures allowing them to build strong and comprehensive petitions against abusive red notices issued by Interpol member States.

 We have a particular experience regarding Red Notices issued by middle eastern countries in financial disputes and politically motivated cases.

 In case a legal assistance is needed in the issuing country, we instruct and supervise local lawyers from trusted international law firms in order to obtain the necessary information from the local judicial authorities to support the removal of the Red Notice from Interpol.

 When our client has information that he may be targeted in a near future by an abusive Red Notice, we can intervene at an early stage to convince Interpol not to issue the Red Notice.